Blackgaurd/pathtracer-cpp/README.md

 # Path Tracer

 Path tracing algorithm implemented in C++ that supports rendering on the CPU and GPU using OpenGL.
-Uses BVH build with SAH as an acceleration structure.
+Uses BVH built with SAH as an acceleration structure.

 ## Examples